Synopsis of Half a Hero, starring Red Skelton, Jean Hagen

 Red Skelton stars as Ben Dobson, a freelance writer who no sooner starts working full-time as a rewrite man at a magazine than his wife (Jean Hagen) decides that they should have their first child.
-Afterward, she pushes him into moving from New York City to the the suburbs, where he is nickel and dimed to the verge of bankruptcy, until his boss gives him his first chance at writing his own article for this national magazine, talking about the “slums of tomorrow” — the suburbs
+Afterward, she pushes him into moving from New York City to the suburbs.
+Here he is nickel and dimed to the verge of bankruptcy.
+Until his boss gives him his first chance at writing his own article for this national magazine.
+An article talking about the “slums of tomorrow” — the suburbs

 Movie review of Half a Hero

 I tend to be a huge fan of Red Skelton, and I had never seen him in a film that I was disappointed with; that has changed as of Half a Hero.
 It’s a 90-minute situation comedy that would probably have worked better as a 60-minute comedy.
 It also doesn’t take advantage of Red Skelton’s clown skills; his part could have been played by any other comedian — or straight actor, for that matter.

 The movie portrays writer Ben Dobson (Red Skelton), a freelance writer who gets his first permanent writing job at a national magazine.
 He’s working for Mr. Bascomb (Charles Dingle).
 Who informs him that he won’t be doing original writing, but rewrites of other peoples’ work.
 And then begins loading him up with an ever-increasing load of work.
 The same day, his wife Martha (Jean Hagen) informs him that she wants to start their family as they live in their small, furnished apartment in New York City.

 Pushed to the suburbs